 In this case, the increased conversion value was simply due to an increased amount of clicks.
 You can then dig deeper down and see that the 50 percent click increase came from a 34 percent increase in impressions and a 12 percent increase in CTR.
 Neat, right?

-I once used this tool to discover that the avg. order value had decreased for an account in matter of minutes rather than spending hours combing through AdWords and Analytics data.
+I once used this tool to discover that the avg. order value had decreased for an account in matter of minutes rather than spending hours combing through Google Ads and Analytics data.

-Lastly, Optmyzr has a bunch of AdWords Scripts that can be helpful in automating specific tasks.
+Lastly, Optmyzr has a bunch of Google Ads Scripts that can be helpful in automating specific tasks.
 I tend to always set up the landing page checker and out of stock checker.

 Summary of Optmyzr